Skip to content Skip to footer

 See Ria’s full bio…

-We’ve divided the communities up into six maps, one for each of the new or upgraded train stations:
+We’ve divided our route into six maps, one for each of the new or upgraded train stations:

 • Cheltenham – From the bays edge at Ricketts Point to Southland Station, through Beaumaris, Black Rock & Cheltenham.
 Featured locations include Ricketts Point and Sir William Fry Reserve.